 *Please note that the 1lb/500g tins are best for this recipe*

-- 2 x one pound/500g loaf tins, really well buttered *see NOTES re: 1 x 2-pound tin*
+- 2 x one pound/500g loaf tins, really well buttered or lined *see NOTES re: 1 x 2-pound tin*

 - A spoon or spatula